Education and Community

 How does lead get into drinking water?

 Lead enters drinking water primarily by leaching from plumbing that contains lead, such as a lead service line that connects a home/building to the water main in the street, or from plumbing and fixtures inside the customer’s home.
-This is most likely to occur when the water is not moving, generally overnight or at other times when the water is not used for several hours.
+This is most likely to occur when the water is not moving for several hours (i.e. overnight or after a workday).

 What does the Commission do to prevent lead from entering drinking water?